Unf0undedOmn1s/phishing-educator/README.md

 - **Frontend**: *HTML5*: Structuring the simulator's web pages with semantic elements for accessibility and responsiveness.
 - *CSS3*: Styling the interface with modern design elements, including animations and visual effects.
-- **Visual Enhancements**: *Blender* Creating 3D animations for immersive and visually engaging backgrounds.
+- **Visual Enhancements**: *Blender*: Creating 3D animations for immersive and visually engaging backgrounds.
-- **Logging**: Python's built-in logging module with RotatingFileHandler
+- **MP4 Video Backgrounds**:Adding dynamic moving visuals for an enhanced user interface.

 ## Installation and Setup

 ---

 ## Usage
-Run the application by navigating to its folder using the terminal: **python3 app.py**
-    Open a web browser and navigate to http://127.0.0.1:5000.
+1)Launch the simulator and navigate to the Dashboard.
+2) Choose a phishing template (realistic or fake).
+3) Simulate the phishing scenario and analyze the results.
-    Use the dashboard to set the target IP address and control the traffic intensity.
+4) Use the educational resources to learn about phishing techniques and countermeasures.
-    Start and stop the DDoS attack simulation using the provided buttons.
-    Monitor the logs for detailed information on the attack parameters and status updates.

 ## Disclaimer

 This tool is intended for educational purposes only.
 Use it responsibly and only in environments where you have explicit permission to conduct such simulations.
 Misuse of DDoS tools can lead to legal consequences.

+## Disclaimer

+Special thanks to:
+Marios Grivas (@Unf0undedOmn1s)
+Ektoras E. Kalantzis (@Hektor754)

 ## License
-© 2024 Marios Grivas.
+© 2024 Marios Grivas, Ektoras E. Kalantzis.
 All rights reserved.